 The camshaft gear has 50 helical cut teeth, and rotates at half the engine speed.
 The crankshaft gear has 25 helical cut teeth and rotates at engine speed.

 The original Ford engine camshaft gear was a phenolic construction made up of laminations of fabric.
-These are often found with Ford script and the logos or identification of companies such as Formica, Celoron, Micarta, and others.
+These are often found with Ford script and the logos or identification of manufacturing companies such as Formica, Celoron, Micarta, and others.
 The main feature of these gears is quiet running when used with a good crankshaft gear.

 Pictured above is a replacement crankshaft gear.
 The original crankshaft gears were similarly made and worked well if not corroded.
 When corroded, any crankshaft gear will have the tendency to prematurely wear out the camshaft gear.